 Surgical Investigator Program

-The Surgical Investigator Program supports innovative clinical or translational research for young Cardiothoracic Surgeons, including but not limited to topics related to outcomes research, as well as robotically assisted surgery, minimally invasive surgery or other applications of new and innovative technologies in cardiothoracic surgery.
+The Surgical Investigator Program supports clinical and translational research by young cardiothoracic surgeons, including topics related to quality and outcomes research, and studies of new and innovative therapies, procedures, and technologies in cardiothoracic surgery.

-- Applications requesting up to $50,000 per year for up to two years in support will be welcomed with smaller short-term requests also encouraged.
-For requests of more than one year a progress report and request for additional funding are required prior to the end of the current funded year.
+- Applications for the Surgical Investigator Awards may request up to $50,000 per year for up to two years, two year proposals are preferred.
+For requests of more than one year, a progress report and request for additional funding are required prior to the end of the originally funded year.
 Additional funding will be made after review of the progress report.

-- After completion of research, investigators will be required to submit a final report of their research activities and findings to the AATS Foundation Board.
+- After the research has concluded, investigators are required to submit a final report of their research activities and findings to the AATS Foundation Board.

 - All publications emanating from the research must include acknowledgement of the award.